Qubits01/xbox_shrinker/README.md

 | 20     | byte\[16\]| MD5 hash of original file                                   |
 | 36     | uint32    | Count of security sectors (always 16 for OG XBOX)           |
 | 40     | 32xuint32 | start- and endsector for each security sector range         |

+# xiso support
+This program supports redump-style isos only.
+The main reason is the md5 checksum stored in the scrubbed file which would be different for a file in xiso format.
+To create and use scrubbed xiso images, please refer to the following diagram: